 -

-Apply a constant current pulse to the battery for 10 seconds.
+Apply a constant current pulse at 0.2C rate for 10 seconds.

 -

-Record the instantaneous voltage drop and its gradual stabilization.
+Record the instantaneous voltage drop (IR drop) and its subsequent gradual stabilization during the pulse.

 -

-This is the core data source for DCIR calculation.
+This 10-second pulse is the primary data source for DCIR calculation per IEC 61960.

 -